Endless33/jumping-vpn-preview/README.md

 Open to discussions on:

-- deterministic transport recovery
+- deterministic recovery
 - bounded adaptation
 - session persistence
-- operator-grade observability
+- operator‑grade observability

-📧 Contact: **riabovasvitalijus@gmail.com**
+📧 **riabovasvitalijus@gmail.com**

 ---

 ## Final Principle

-Transport instability is not an anomaly.
+Transport instability is not an anomaly —
-It is the default condition of modern networks.
+it is the default condition of modern networks.

-Jumping VPN treats volatility as modeled behavior — not as fatal error.
+Jumping VPN treats volatility as modeled behavior, not as failure.

 **Session remains the anchor.
 Transports come and go.**